QuinnDamerell/OctoPrint-OctoEverywhere/README.md

 12. You're linked to Octoeverywhere!
 Last step is to make sure we start this service on startup.
 Copy `S99octoeverywhere` from this repo to `/etc/init.d/S99octoeverywhere`

+13. Make sure that the script has the correct permissions: `chmod 755 /etc/init.d/S99octoeverywhere`

 13. Restart your printer

 14. Profit!
 Enjoy :)